A Study of JNJ-90009530 in Relapsed or Refractory B-Cell non-Hodgkin Lymphoma (r/r B-NHL)

 Background and study aims

-B-cell non-Hodgkin lymphoma (NHL) is a cancer that starts in specific type of white blood cells called B lymphocytes.
-The symptoms include lymph nodes (part of the body’s immune system) that are larger than normal, fever, and weight loss.
-Although treatments are available, it can come back after treatment (relapse) or can be resistant to standard treatment (refractory).
-There is a need for the continued development of safe and effective treatments.
+B-cell non-Hodgkin lymphoma (NHL) is a cancer of white blood cells called B lymphocytes.
+The symptoms include enlarged lymph nodes (part of the body’s immune system), fever and weight loss.
+Although treatments are available, it can come back after treatment or can be resistant to standard treatment.
+There is a need for development of safe and effective treatments.

-The study treatment, JNJ-90009530, is made by using a type of white blood cells (T-cells) from the participant.
-These cells are changed in the laboratory so that they attack cancer cells when they are put back into the participant’s blood.
+JNJ-90009530 (study drug) is made from white blood cells (T-cells) of the participant.
+These cells are changed in laboratory to attack cancer cells when put back into the participant’s blood.
+Study aim is to assess safety of JNJ-90009530 and to confirm the dose that can be safely given to participants.

 Who can participate?